jethornton/flexgui/docs_flex/source/touch.rst

 Add a Dynamic Property named `input` and set the value to one of these `number`, `nccode`, or `keyboard`.

-Optionally, the popup handles QLineEdit objects with the the `return_button` dynamic property.
-When a value is saved using a touch popup, a click event will be to the target button.
+Optionally, a QLineEdit can have a String type Dynamic Property `return_button` with the objectName of a QPushButton that you want to receive a click event when the Save button is pressed using a touch popup.

 File Navigator
 --------------